Holipori/EKAID/model/README.md

-#### 4. Execute the feature extraction code.
-The feature file below will automatically be placed into the ./data folder.
+#### 4. Please make sure the file below exists.
 Please refer to the README.md in the [../feature extraction](../feature extraction) folder for more details.
 ```
 ./data/cmb_bbox_di_feats.hdf5
 ```